SOX Testing: How to Build a Well-Rounded Testing Program

 What Is SOX Compliance Testing?

 SOX compliance testing is an assessment of the company’s internal control processes related to financial reporting.
 SOX compliance testing helps a public company show investors, employees, and other stakeholders that it has procedures in place to prevent fraud and that the financial reports the company produces are accurate and reliable.
+Testing of controls is a critical and often time-consuming part of an organization’s SOX program, and can be performed several times a year to prepare for the external financial statement and internal controls audit.

 The initial SOX controls testing is often performed by management as a self-assessment, or by a dedicated SOX team, followed by an assessment performed by independent auditors.
 When the testing is done by management, they are testing their own processes.
 In this form of testing, there is very little independence since management is involved in both the control operation and in the SOX testing process.
-Sometimes, the test is facilitated by the internal audit team who publishes a self-assessment to managers who respond with their documentation for the internal auditors to validate.
-Other companies have set up a dedicated SOX team.
-The SOX team is still part of management as a compliance group and therefore not fully independent.
-SOX teams are removed from the control and better able to provide unbiased test results.
-After the testing is completed, an internal audit team may perform independent testing.
-Since internal audit is independent, others may be able to rely on the SOX controls testing they perform.

-A Brief History of SOX Testing
+Brief History of SOX Testing

 Another major part of the SOX Act is Section 302.
 Section 302 - Corporate Responsibility for Financial Reports is the part of the act that requires the CEO and CFO to take full responsibility for the company’s internal controls over financial reporting.
 Both Section 302 and 404 are included in the SOX Act to require companies to maintain strong internal controls related to financial reporting.